Henry's Lily

 Mastercard Visa Amex Paypal

+An oldie and a goody.
+Yellow and apricot shades.
+100-250 x 20-30cm.
+Full sun to semi shade.
+Flowers M-Lsummer.
 A lovely Lily with graceful, reflexed petals.
 The flower is a blend of apricot and orange shades with a soft fragrance.
-The lofty stems can grow up to 2 metres or more with a candelabra of up to 20 blooms (once the bulbs establish).
+The lofty stems can grow up to 2 metres or more, topped with a candelabra of up to 20 blooms from established bulbs.

 Henry’s Lily flowers freely and the bulbs are tough as old boots.
-An excellent choice for beginners.
+An excellent choice for beginners it really is tough as old boots.

 Henry’s Lily holds the RHS Award for Garden Merit, so you know it is reliable and tough.

 Henry’s Lily flowers open mid to late summer and are good for picking, adding unique colour and form to arrangements.
-Each bloom is up to 8cm across.
+Each bloom is up to 8cm across with textural papillate (bumps) at their heart.

 Henry’s Lily is easy to grow.
 Plant the bulbs into a humus rich, well drained soil in a sunny location.
 Water them in well and don’t forget to keep them moist in active growth.

 Lilium henryi or Henry's Lily was named after Irish plant explorer, Augustine Henry who discovered them growing in China in 1888.
-They were found in limestone gorges, so they have a preference for neutral to slightly alkaline soils.
+They were found in limestone gorges which belies their fondness for neutral to slightly alkaline soils.

 Size: na